How to Transcribe Interviews for Effective Qualitative Data Analysis

 It’s important to structure your transcript in a clear and consistent way.
 Use timestamps to indicate when key points are spoken, and identify who is speaking if there are multiple participants.
 For example, structure your transcript like this:[00:05] Interviewer: Can you tell me about your experience with online education?

-[00:10] Participant: Sure!
+[00:10] Participant1: Sure!
 I think online education has made learning more accessible.
+I don't have to bother where I am, when attending a session.

 4. Listen Actively While Transcribing